rails/rails/activestorage/README.md

 | `direct-upload:end` | `<input>` | `{id, file}` | A direct upload has ended. |
 | `direct-uploads:end` | `<form>` | None | All direct uploads have ended. |

-## Compatibility & Expectations

-Active Storage only works with the development version of Rails 5.2+ (as of July 19, 2017).
-This separate repository is a staging ground for the upcoming inclusion in rails/rails prior to the Rails 5.2 release.
-It is not intended to be a long-term stand-alone repository.

-Furthermore, this repository is likely to be in heavy flux prior to the merge to rails/rails.
-You're heartedly encouraged to follow along and even use Active Storage in this phase, but don't be surprised if the API suffers frequent breaking changes prior to the merge.

-## Todos

-- Convert MirrorService to use threading
-- Read metadata via Marcel?
-- Add Migrator to copy/move between services

 ## License

 Active Storage is released under the [MIT License](https://opensource.org/licenses/MIT).